Table of contents

 VINICULTURE: The science or study of grape production for wine and the making of wine.

 VINOUS: Literally means “winelike” and is usually applied to dull wines lacking in distinct varietal character.

 VINTAGE DATE: Indicates the year that a wine was made.
-In order to carry a vintage date in the United States, for instance, a wine must come from grapes that are at least 95 percent from the stated calendar year.
+To carry a vintage date in the United States, for instance, a wine must come from grapes at least 95 percent from the stated calendar year.
 See also nonvintage.

 VINTED BY: Largely meaningless phrase that means the winery purchased the wine in bulk from another winery and bottled it.